Trump makes historic court appearance, pleads not guilty to classified document charges | Politics

 Trump told a couple of hundred supporters he had undergone “political persecution like something straight out of a fascist or communist nation.”
 “They ought to drop this case immediately because they’re destroying the country,” the 45th president said during his 30-minute address.

 Trump alleged — without evidence — that President Joe Biden ordered his prosecution.
 He attacked special counsel Jack Smith as “a deranged lunatic.”
 “Today we witnessed the most evil and heinous abuse of power in the history of our country.
-It’s a very sad thing to watch,” he said.
+It’s a very sad thing to watch,” he said, a day before his birthday.
 “A corrupt sitting president had his top political opponents arrested on fake and fabricated charges of which he and numerous other presidents would be guilty.”
-Trump, who turns 77 on Wednesday, briefly paused his diatribe just before the halfway point of his speech as the spectators sang “Happy Birthday” to him.
+Trump briefly paused his diatribe just before the halfway point of his speech as the spectators sang “Happy Birthday” to him.

 “Nice birthday, isn’t it?” he groused.
 “They were saying ‘Happy Birthday’ I was with [son] Eric and [daughter-in-law] Lara and the kids — ‘Happy Birthday, Grandpa’ — and I said ‘Oh great, just got charged with’ — they went for 400 years approximately [in prison].”
 The former president, who is the frontrunner for the 2024 Republican nomination, argued he faces a double standard compared to Biden, whose handling of classified records from his vice presidency and Senate years is also under investigation by special counsel Robert Hur.